freqtrade/freqtrade/docs/bot-usage.md

                         Specify max_open_trades to use.
   --stake_amount STAKE_AMOUNT
                         Specify stake_amount.
-  --fee FLOAT           Specify fee %.
-Should be in %, will be applied twice
+  --fee FLOAT           Specify fee ratio.
+Will be applied twice (on trade
-                        (on trade entry and exit).
+                        entry and exit).
   --stoplosses STOPLOSS_RANGE
                         Defines a range of stoploss values against which edge will assess the strategy.
 The format is "min,max,step"